arob5/arob5.github.io/_posts/2024-09-28-pseudo-marginal-mcmc.md

   set the new state to $\tilde{u}$.
 Else set it to the current state $u$.
   </p>
 </blockquote>
-Of course, we can't evaluate $\pi(u)$ in (14), but we have just defined things this was for its theoretical benefits.
+Of course, we can't evaluate $\pi(u)$ in (14), but stating the algorithm this way is useful to study its properties.
 In practice, we can think of drawing a sample to directly approximate $\pi(u)$.
 Similar to before, we can think about this algorithm as targeting an invariant distribution on the product space
 $(\mathcal{U} \times \mathcal{W}, \mathcal{B}(\mathcal{U}) \times \mathcal{B}(\mathcal{W}))$.